zephyrproject-rtos/zephyr/doc/kernel/overview/overview_nanokernel.rst

-.. _architecture_nanokernel:
+.. _overview_nanokernel:

 The Nanokernel
 ##############

 The Zephyr nanokernel is a minimal execution environment that offers a multi-context programming model without the overhead associated with other operating system kernels.
-It is ideal for single-core dedicated systems requiring a single background task.
+It is ideal for single- core dedicated systems requiring a single background task.
 The nanokernel provides simple prioritized fibers and :abbr:`ISRs (Interrupt Service Routines)`.
 The nanokernel’s fast context switching gives it an advantage for systems where multiple asynchronous streams of data must be manipulated.

 The nanokernel is intended for systems with a small amount of RAM, 1-50 KB;
 simple buses, UART, I2C, SPI; and a single data processing task.